jacobchughes/saife-endpoint-library/source/index.md

 * setting up the distinguished name (DN) attributes to be used in the X.509 certificate;
 	* The distinguished name structure, which is independent of the SAIFE Management Dashboard, only requires a common name.
 The common name is like a nickname for the certificate and is helpful for debugging purposes.
 There isn’t a strict format for the common name; for example, it can be a person’s name, an ID, or a location.
 * generating entropy; and
-	* An appropriate entropy source – typically a local system resource such as the /dev/random special file in Unix-like operating systems or the SecureRandom constructor in Java-like platforms – is necessary to seed the deterministic random bit generator (DRBG) with a sequence of random bytes used to generate the keypair.
+	* An appropriate entropy source is necessary to seed the deterministic random bit generator (DRBG) with a sequence of random bytes used to generate the keypair.
+Typically, the entropy source is a local system resource, such as the /dev/random special file in Unix-like operating systems or the SecureRandom constructor in Java-like platforms.
+It is also possible to utilize user-supplied entropy, which may entail having users draw randomly on the device screen or shake the device, among other means.
 An acceptable level of entropy ensures that the private key is sufficiently random (and thus, difficult for a potential attacker to determine).
 * augmenting the SAIFE capabilities list with application-specific capabilities.
 	* The list of application-specific capabilities allows a SAIFE-enabled endpoint (i.e., an instance of an application built with the SAIFE Endpoint Library) to communicate its feature set to other SAIFE-enabled endpoints for the sake of determining which types of information can be shared.
 There isn’t a strict format for the common name; however, it is recommended that you adhere to the namespace conventions for your platform.